haosulab/SAPIEN/readme.md

 pip install sapien
 ```

-It requires Linux with NVIDIA or AMD GPU to run.
+It requires Linux with NVIDIA, AMD, or Intel GPU to run.
 Verify installation with

 ```shell
 python -m sapien.exapmle.hello_world